WordPress.com Business Plan Review – What You Get And Is It Worth It?

 However, if access to premium WordPress themes at no extra cost is important to you, then you may be interested to know that WP Engine customers get access to all of the StudioPress themes as part of their hosting plans.

 When it comes to premium plugins, Jetpack from Automattic — the company behind WordPress.com — is activated on your site by default.
-Although Jetpack and its core features are free for anyone to use, customers on the WordPress.com Business plan get access to the Jetpack modules from the Professional plan, which would cost $29 a month if purchased separately.
+Although Jetpack and its core features are free for anyone to use, customers on the WordPress.com Business plan get access to some of the Jetpack modules from the paid plans, which would cost from $11.97 a month if purchased separately.

 Of course, as covered earlier, one of the key features of the Business plan, over the cheaper options from WordPress.com, is that you can install your choice of free and paid plugins from other providers.